 PAF 565 Theories and Practices of Democracy (3)

 PAF 566 Participatory Governance and Civic Engagement (3)

 Electives (6 credit hours)

 Electives are chosen from a list of preapproved courses and are selected with the faculty advisor.
 The faculty advisor directs the selection of the electives to ensure that they focus on a common theme and to see that the student's experiences in the courses align with the learning goals outlined for the certificate.

-Students are required to maintain at least a 3.00 GPA (scale is 4.00 = "A") and to have no more than one grade below a "B-" in courses taken to complete the certificate program.
+Students are required to maintain a minimum GPA of 3.00 (scale is 4.00 = "A") and to have no more than one grade below a "B-" in courses taken to complete the certificate program.

 Applicants must fulfill the requirements of both the Graduate College and the Watts College of Public Service and Community Solutions.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree, in any field, from a regionally accredited institution.